 Once a customer places an order on your store, it is the payment gateway that verifies the billing information of the customers.
 It also ensures there is adequate fund in the customer’s account.
 Thus it maintains a segment of your checkout flow to make sure you are able to receive payments for order on your store.

 What are the different kinds of payment gateways?

 Payment gateways are of veritable nature based on how they work, and what basic requirements they have.
 One of the pre-requisites for certain payment gateways is that the store owner needs to have a merchant account to accept payments.
 A merchant account is a kind of bank account that allows businesses to accept payments.
 Payment gateways can be categorized broadly based on whether they need a merchant account or not.
-For example, PayPal, Stripe, etc doesn’t require store owners to have a merchant account.
-However gateways like Authorize.net or WorldPay needs you to have merchant account to receive payments on your WooCommerce store.
+For example, PayPal, Stripe, etc don’t require store owners to have a merchant account.
+However, gateways like Authorize.net or WorldPay needs you to have a merchant account to receive payments from your WooCommerce store.

 How to choose the best payment gateway for your store?